 Calling all bibliophiles: in this city, you can experience all things literary beyond the walls of a bookstore or library.
 We’ve rounded up a list of four places in Carmel, Indiana that have a connection to books and literature.
 “Bookmark” these businesses for your next adventure!

-Books & Brews is a local Indianapolis franchise with a location in Carmel City Center and coming soon to Hamilton Town Center in Noblesville.
+Books & Brews is a local Indianapolis franchise with a location in Carmel City Center and Hamilton Town Center in Noblesville.
 Walk inside and you’re greeted with shelves upon shelves of books, all of which are for sale for just $3.
 Books & Brews partners with Indy Reads to donate 10 percent of proceeds from every used book sale to promote adult and family literacy in Central Indiana.

 After browsing the books and T-shirts adorned with fun phrases such as “I Like Big Books and I Cannot Lie,” you can order one of the five flagship brews with literary names.
 The list includes Nancy (citra-hopped pale ale), Clifford the Irish-style Red Ale, Cream & Punishment (cream ale), Charlie and the Chocolate Milk Stout and Shogun Soba Ale (amber ale with buckwheat).
 The food menu is even book-themed with “prologue” (appetizer) options such as Oliver Twist (pretzel with beer cheese), “chapter” (main menu) items like the Hamlet (ham and smoked gouda sandwich) and “naan-fiction” flatbreads.

 Local favorite Woodys Library Restaurant is named after the fact it once served as Carmel’s public library.
 Built in 1913 with a grant from the Carnegie Corporation, this was one of 3,000 Carnegie libraries worldwide.
 The building served as library until 1970 and became Woodys Library Restaurant in 1998.